 In addition to these risks, equity REITs and other property-related companies may be affected by changes in the value of the underlying property owned by the trusts, while mortgage REITs and other property-related companies may be affected by the quality of any credit they extend.
 Further, REITs and other property-related companies are dependent upon management skills and generally may not be diversified.
+REITs and other property-related companies are dependent upon management skills and generally may not be diversified.
 REITs and other property-related companies are also subject to heavy cash flow dependency, defaults by borrowers and self-liquidation.
-There is also the risk that borrowers under mortgages held by a REITs/property-related company or lessees of a property that a REITs/property-related company owns may be unable to meet their obligations to the REITs/property-related company.
+There is also the risk that borrowers under mortgages held by a REITs/property-related company or lessees of a property that a REITs/property-related company.
 In the event of a default by a borrower or lessee, the REITs/property-related company may experience delays in enforcing its rights as a mortgagee or lessor and may incur substantial costs associated with protecting its investments.
-In addition to the foregoing risks, certain "special purpose" REITs/property-related companies in which a Fund may invest may have their assets in specific real property sectors, such as hotel REITs/property-related companies, nursing home REITs/property-related companies or warehouse REITs/property-related companies, and are therefore subject to the risks associated with adverse developments in these sectors.
+In addition to the foregoing risks, certain "special purpose" REITs/property-related companies, nursing home REITs/property-related companies or warehouse REITs/property-related companies, and are therefore subject to the risks associated with adverse developments in these sectors.